TimHanewich/PYPER/readme.md

 In the example above, PYPER will move **forward** at a throttle of **75%**, steering to **the right** at **80%**, and will continue doing so for **3.0** seconds before stopping.
 Each property explained further:
 - `drive`: A value between -1.0 and 1.0.
 This defines the throttle PYPER will apply to the motor. -1.0 would be 100% throttle in reverse, 1.0 would be 100% throttle forward.
 - `steer`: A value between -1.0 and 1.0.
-This defines the steering angle PYPER will use when driving (how it is steeering).  -1.0 would be 100% steering to the left, 1.0 would be 100% steering to the right.
+This defines the steering angle PYPER will use when driving (how it is steering).  -1.0 would be 100% steering to the left, 1.0 would be 100% steering to the right.
 - `duration`: A value > 0.0.
 This defines how many **seconds** this specific maneuver should last.

 PYPER also supports movement commands that are **chained together**.
 For example: